bennyistanto/hdx-metadata-crawler/docs/04_classify_candidates.md

 ## Summary

-Applies the mapping rules from Step 03 to classify all HDX datasets into RDLS risk components with confidence scores.
+Applies the mapping rules from Step 03 to classify all HDX datasets into RDLS risk components using integer-based scoring with confidence tiers.
+Enriches classification signals with a signal dictionary containing additional hazard and exposure patterns, and applies exclusion patterns to reduce false positives.

 **For Decision Makers:**
 > This notebook is the "sorting hat" - it analyzes every HDX dataset and decides which RDLS category (or categories) it belongs to.
-The output is a classification table that drives all downstream processing.
+The output is a classification table with categorical confidence levels (high/medium/low) that drives all downstream processing.

 ---